 Materiality: Wesfarmers has this year again reported in line with five key themes.
 These were developed in consultation with the business divisions and to reflect the range of impacts of Wesfarmers' businesses.
 Reporting under these key themes has enabled Wesfarmers to appropriately address its key environmental, social and economic material issues.
-In addition, the Report was found to provide balanced information about Wesfarmers' business divisions continue the shift towards reporting that focuses on their specific material issues, and that these issues are identified through a formal process based on ranking the relevance and significance of each issue both to the division and its stakeholders.
+In addition, the Report was found to provide balanced information about Wesfarmers' sustainability performance.
+Net Balance recommends that Wesfarmers' business divisions continue the shift towards reporting that focuses on their specific material issues, and that these issues are identified through a formal process based on ranking the relevance and significance of each issue both to the division and its stakeholders.